Team236/team236.github.io/README.md

 ## A 'modern' 236 website
 This is the website for First Robotics Team 236 'TechnoTicks.'\
 Proudly using no plug-ins and junk in the back end (- 'tick toc'); just pure, sweet, HTML and minimal CSS.\
-Code by Woody, Mike, and GitHub user ko-sako "Kayo Osako"\
+Code by Woody, Mike, and GitHub user ko-sako "Kayo Osako";\
+in addtion some code was made using help from Deepseek AI\
 \
 Be careful when touching the code; MY CODE IS BAD AND WILL BREAK.\
 Thanks,\